PET imaging in Hematology

 During the Examination:

 A nurse or technologist will take you to a special room where you will receive an intravenous (IV) injection of the radioactive drug.
 Sometimes, you will be asked to inhale the drug instead.
-Then you will wait 30 to 90 minutes for the drug to travel through your body and accumulate in the tissues being studied.
+Then, you will wait 30 to 90 minutes for the drug to travel through your body and accumulate in the tissues being studied.
 During this time, you will rest quietly and avoid movement.
 You won’t be able to feel the drug in your body.

 The PET scanner is a large machine with a hole in the middle.
-It looks like a donut with a table in the middle.
+It looks like a doughnut with a table in the middle.
 You will lie on the table.
 The table will slide into the machine.
 You will be asked to remain still during the scan.

 Time Required: